-Below is a Press Release from a few years ago on Castalia’s 30th anniversary.
+Below is a press release from a few years ago on The Guitar Poster’s 30th anniversary.

 Inspired by the Woodstock Poster

 It was over three decades ago that a novice guitar player had the inspiration for a poster that would become a classic in the industry and help millions learn to play the guitar.

 “I was in college on the GI Bill, taking a guitar class, and had only been playing a few weeks,” explained the producer, Scott Morrison.
 “I’d been to Woodstock ten years earlier where I’d bought a souvenir, the famous poster showing a dove on a guitar neck.
 On my wall right next to it I had tacked up a chord chart and other printouts the teacher had passed out, such as the Great Staff, Circle of Fifths, and a transposition table.

 “One day, as I was trying to figure out a chord, I glanced at the Woodstock poster next to the chord chart and thought, ‘Wow, if the guitar neck were turned around so it was vertical and had all the notes written out, learning the neck would be much easier.’
 The next day I went around to music stores hoping to buy one, but nobody had heard of anything like it.

 “So I did some research, and when I read that the Gallup Poll reported there were fifteen million guitar players in America, I thought I’d stumbled on the proverbial better mousetrap, a can’t-miss, million-dollar idea.”

 Morrison had been preparing to go to law school when the entrepreneurial bug bit him.
 He put together a team of experts who knew far more about music, art, graphics and printing than he did, and founded Castalia Communications to publish The Guitar Poster.